 The FPC is certified to the:

-- AS4708:2013 - Sustainable Forest Management (SFM).
-Note that the FPC's certification excludes their sandalwood business and some other operations.
+- AS4708:2013 - Australian Standard for Sustainable Forest Management (SFM).
 SFM is internationally recognised by the Program for the Endorsement of Forestry Certification (PEFC)

 - ISO14001:2015 – Environmental Management System (EMS), the international standard for environmental management systems.
 The FPC's whole business is certified against this standard.

 These standards and systems ensure the FPC manage the forests to the highest possible standard and allow customers buying WA timbers to be sure they have come from independently certified forests.

-These certifications are received after undergoing a rigorous auditing process of their management systems.
-In order to maintain certification the FPC must also demonstrate they are continually improving their forest management systems.
+These certifications are received after undergoing a rigorous auditing process of the FPC's management systems.
+In order to maintain certification the FPC must also demonstrate continually improvement of our forest management systems.

 Scope of the Environmental Management System

 The FPC's Environmental Management System scope includes the processes involved in the planning and management of harvesting operations, post-harvest re-establishment activities and the transport and sale (nationally and internationally) of forest products associated with plantations, native forests and sandalwood.
 The scope also covers the development and maintenance of associated infrastructure.
-The scope d is further described in the Sustainable Forest Management Framework - Native Forest and Plantations.
+The scope is further described in the Sustainable Forest Management Framework – Native Forest and Plantations.

 Summary management plan

 The FPC has developed a Sustainable Forest Management Framework - Native Forest and Plantations to meet the requirements of the Sustainable Forest Management (AS4708:2013).
 This provides an overview of our forest management in the areas that are certified under SFM or otherwise referred to as our defined forest area.
 Defined forest area maps are available on the links below.